PaystackHQ/plugin-drupal-ubercart/README.md

 - Security vulnerabilities that cannot be addressed sufficiently.
 - Obsolete functionality that is no longer relevant

-To ensure a seamless experience, we recommend exploring the Paystack Integration Directory for [alternative plugins](https://paystack.com/gh/integrations?category=cart#:~:text=Online-,Store,-Site%20Builder) that are actively maintained and supported.
+To ensure a seamless experience, we recommend exploring the Paystack Integrations Directory for [alternative plugins](https://paystack.com/gh/integrations?category=cart#:~:text=Online-,Store,-Site%20Builder) that are actively maintained and supported.

 # Installation